Helen Oxenbury

-Helen Gillian Oxenbury (born 1938) is an English illustrator and writer of children's picture books.
-She lives in North London.
+Helen Gillian Oxenbury (born 2 June 1938) is an English illustrator and writer of children's picture books.
+She lives in north London.
 She has twice won the annual Kate Greenaway Medal, the British librarians' award for illustration and been runner-up four times.
 For the 50th anniversary of that Medal (1955–2005) her 1999 illustrated edition of Alice's Adventures in Wonderland was named one of the top ten winning works.

 Background

-Helen Oxenbury was raised in Ipswich, Suffolk.
+Oxenbury was born and raised in Ipswich, Suffolk.
 Her father was an architect.
-From an early age she developed a passion for drawing.
+From an early age, she developed a passion for drawing.
 After leaving school, she attended the Ipswich School of Art as a teenager, and during holidays she worked at a small theatre in Felixstowe and at the Ipswich Repertory Theatre Workshop, mixing paints.
 She went on to study in London at the Central School of Art and Design (1957-1959), where she met her future husband, John Burningham.

-In her adult life she embarked on a career in theatre, film and television.
+In her adult life, she embarked on a career in theatre, film and television.
 She worked as assistant designer at Colchester Repertory Theatre, and for three years as painter and designer for the Habima Theatre in Tel Aviv, Israel.
 In 1962 she returned to Britain and did some design work for ABC Television and Shepperton Film Studios.

 After marrying the children's book author and illustrator John Burningham in 1964, she turned to illustrating children’s books herself.
-In 1980, she created a series of books about a mischievous young boy called Tom, and his stuffed monkey, Pippo.
+In 1988, she created a series of books about a mischievous young boy called Tom, and his stuffed monkey, Pippo.
 She commented that Tom was very much like her own son in his younger years.
 Like Tom, her son would often blame his misdeeds on an accomplice (the family dog).
 She continues to illustrate books.
 In 1994, Tom and Pippo was adapted into a French animated series which ran for 104 two-minute episodes.
 Some of her most recent work includes the illustrations for The Growing Story in the September 2008 edition of Bayard Presse's StoryBox magazine.